lanl/CosmicEmu/README.md

 0.3 | -(w_0+w_a)^(1/4) | 1.29
 0.0 | z | 2.02

 The code will not produce an spectrum for parameters outside these ranges.
+Note that the range for w_a depends on w_0.

 ## Copyright and License